Since December

 the Tarn River.
 This is almost twice as high as the second-highest road

-bridge in Europe, the Europabrücke on Austria's Brenner pass
+bridge in Europe, the Europabrücke on

-deck at 321 m (1,050 ft); but this is not open to traffic under normal
+deck at 321 m (1,050 ft); but the latter is not open to traffic under

 circumstances.

-The roadway over the bridge is 2.46
+The roadway over the Millau bridge is

 kilometres long, and weighs about 36,000 tonnes; it is the longest